 Lucy has a particular interest in Yoga for Women’s Health and the positive impact the various forms of yoga has in healing and restoring vitality in every cycle of women’s lives, from menarche to post-menopause.

-Lucy holds 1:1’s, small group sessions and larger classes in order to offer women a choice in what they would like from their yoga practice.
+Lucy holds 1:1’s, small group sessions and larger classes at our Stratford-upon-Avon centre, in order to offer women a choice in what they would like from their yoga practice.
 Be it a tailored practice to suit individual needs, or that of a group environment combining the physical, mental and emotional circle of support from a group of like-minded women.

 James Critchlow is a full-time yoga teacher who has been teaching for 30 years and practising for 44 years.
 He has trained in a variety of yoga styles including British Wheel, Pranayama, Iyengar and Ashtanga Yoga.
 Also Siddha and Vipassana meditation, Tai-Chi and Pilates.
 He began teaching the Ashtanga system in 1990.